 Pacific Sailfish Description

 Pacific Sailfish, and their cousins the Atlantic Sailfish, are probably the easiest billfish to catch.
-They congregate in large numbers at different times of the year off of Guatemala, Costa Rica, and Panama.
-During peak times some boats score double digit releases consistently on these fish.
+They are found all over the world in tropical seas, but congregate in large numbers at different times of the year off of Guatemala, Costa Rica, and Panama, among other places.
+During peak times some boats score double digit releases consistently on these fish in these areas.

 Pacific Sailfish almost always jump repeatedly when hooked and put on quite a show.
-This usually tires them out and causes them to be landed rather quickly.
+This usually tires them out and causes them to be landed rather quickly, especially relative to their relatives in the Marlin family.
 They do not have the strength of a similar sized marlin, but their acrobatics make them a fun fish to pursue.
 One of the most amazing things I have ever seen in fishing was a triple hookup of Pacific Sailfish in Costa Rica.
 They all exploded out of the water simultaneously right behind the boat like a choreographed dance.
 You could fish a long time and not see anything like that again.
 Amazing.

-They are usually released if healthy.
+They can be eaten but are usually released if healthy.
 They top out around 200lbs and anything over 130lbs is a nice fish.

 Pacific Sailfish Tackle